 The LFC has direct control over the LFC's financial and operating policies.
-As of 2018/19 member allowances are no longer paid as detailed in Note 19.
+Since 2018/19 there haven't been any member allowances paid as there haven't been any paid elected members as detailed in Note 19.

 A number of LFC officers were members of the London Fire Brigade Welfare Fund Executive Council.
 One senior officer is a paid Director of the LFB Enterprises Ltd, the wholly owned trading company.